SunLinJie/DQN_for_SimpleMaze/README.md

 http://docs.nvidia.com/cuda/cuda-getting-started-guide-for-linux

-To train DQN on Atari games, the following components must be installed:
+To train DQN on Simple maze, the following components must be installed:
 * LuaJIT and Torch 7.0
 * nngraph
 * Xitari